Research skills workshops

-Our research skills and critical thinking workshops are aimed at taught course students from all departments.
-If you are a postgraduate research student please see the Doctoral Development Programme workshops.
+Our research skills workshops are aimed at taught course students from all schools.

-Workshops are delivered either as face-to-face teaching sessions in the Library Skills Room on Level 1 of the Information Commons (unless stated otherwise) or online using Blackboard Collaborate.
-Webinar recordings will be sent to those who attend the sessions.
+Workshops are delivered either as face-to-face in the Library Skills Room on Level 1 of the Information Commons (unless stated otherwise) or online using Class Collaborate.

 Are you working on your dissertation or research project?
 Sign up to the Library’s Research Skills for Dissertations Masterclass.
 This extended webinar combines a range of short sessions covering the following topics, delivered by staff from the Library and 301: Academic Skills Centre: